 The UK is contravening the recommendations of the United Nations Committee on the Rights of the Child by having recruitment activities within schools.

-Other issues surrounding peace we have worked on have included
+Plus … Other peace projects and issues we have worked on have included:

 - Briefing to MSPs asking them to accept the conscientious objectors memorial plan for Princes St Garden’s Edinburgh

 - Briefing MSPs ahead of their debate on Human Rights

 - Briefing MSPs ahead of their debate on World Peace Day

 - Sending white poppies to MSPs, Scottish MPs and MEPs